flashbots/flashbots-docs/docs/flashbots-protect/gas-fee-refunds.md

 ## How to track refunds

 Refunds are tracked from a start date of July 8, 2024.
-Users wil be able to view unclaimed refund amounts via an upcoming API.
+Users wil be able to view refund amounts via an upcoming API.